ZoeySamples/optimal-injection-schedule/README.md

 considers every possible permutation of doses, within these parameters, so as to minimize total medication waste.
 When the simulation is concluded, it displays the most optimal outcomes.

+To run the program, make sure optimal_injections.py and simulator.py are in the same folder.
+Open optimal_injections.py and adjust the parameters and details for each person's dosage, adding or removing people as desired.
+The example included in the script runs out-of-the-box.